edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Mistvale.md

 ### Boyar's Manse

 The eccentric boyar of Mistvale owns this, the largest house in town.
 Every day, he meets with the townsfolk to hear their grievances and settle disputes.
-Consult with the boyar by making an Ob 1 Etiquette test, success grants +2D to one test in town.
+Consult with the boyar by making an Ob 1 Etiquette test; success grants +2D to one test in town.

 **Boyar's Manse Cost:** Lifestyle +2